mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/release-notes/index.md

 #### Security Vulnerability Scanning and Reporting

 Konvoy now scans for common vulnerabilities and exposures (CVE) and reports them publicly.
+For more information on the most current Konvoy CVE scans, see [Security Updates](https://docs.d2iq.com/dkp/security-updates/).

 #### Support for VMWare vSphere